VinhhDo/Risk-Analysis-Project/README.md

 ### In order to identify a “fully repayment” customer and avoid risks associated with “Not fully repay” customer, the following factors must be considered as the company’s strategy.

-#### <br /> •	To limit transactions involving “Not Fully Repayment”, the company must target customers with Fewer Public Record .
+ <br /> •	To limit transactions involving “Not Fully Repayment”, the company must target customers with Fewer Public Record .
 People without public record in financial such as bankruptcy, filings, tax liens, or judgments will be much higher chance to pay the loan back in full.

  <br /> •	The Debt-To-Income is another factor to consider.
 Customers with fully repayment often have the debt to income ratio (DTI) below 15% which means that the monthly installment less than 15% of their salary.

- <br /> •	The fully repayment rating is strongly impacted by The purpose of the loans.
-To avoid “Not fully payment” customer, the company must engage to the leasing with consumers who borrows for credit card purposes.
-In contrast, the company also want to limit engaging leasing with purpose of opening or maintaining small business.

- <br /> •	A lower monthly installment is another factor that determines “fully repayment” customer.
-The company should target customers with an monthly installment below $400.

  <br /> •	Higher-interest rate have a higher chance of accumulating “Not Fully Repayment”. the company should be careful to engage in all leasing with interest rate above 15%.